YangLin404/lora_weather_station/demo/weather_station/ttn/src/msf4j/install/INSTALL.md

 The next step is to setup the back-end on your Server.

 * For server using elasticsearch and Kibana please follow: [install with elasticsearch](elastic/INSTALL-elastic.md).
-* For server using postgresql please follow: [install with postgresql](postgresql/INSTALL-postgresql.md) (Note.The tool for analyzing is currently not provided).
+* For server using postgresql please follow: [install with postgresql](postgresql/INSTALL-postgresql.md) (Note.
+The tool for analyzing is currently not provided).

 ### Step 3: All done